-Lonta Buress Jr., 18, faces a trial on a first-degree murder charge in the shooting death of Darius Townsend on June 1, 2011.
+Lonta Burress Jr., 18, faces a trial on a first-degree murder charge in the shooting death of Darius Townsend on June 1, 2011.

-Defense attorney Bill Speek said Tuesday that he contends Buress is innocent and is preparing for trial.
+Defense attorney Bill Speek said Tuesday that Burress is innocent and is preparing for trial.

 Unless Burress testifies, it's unlikely that information about his past arrests and recent conviction in an unrelated shooting will come before the jury, Speek said.

 The attorney added that he will request that allegations of Burress' gang affiliation not be allowed in the trial to avoid prejudicing the jury.

 Prosecutors for the Hamilton County District Attorney's Office are not allowed to comment on pending cases by office policy.

 Burress first gained public attention when he was arrested for alleged involvement in the early 2010 Coolidge Park shooting that injured five people.
 Charges were dismissed when the only witness to come forward changed testimony in a Juvenile court hearing.

 On Dec.
 7, 2010, Burress was arrested along with Darius Gustus in a school bus stop shooting and high-speed chase.

 The pair were found guilty and each sentenced to six years, the maximum allowed for the conviction on aggravated assault.

 Prosecutors say that six months after the school bus stop shooting, while free on bond awaiting trial, Burress shot and killed Townsend.
 He has remained in jail since his arrest after that shooting.